What Can a Career Coach Do for Me

 Common Coaching Modalities and What They Cost

 Coaches price services differently: hourly, package-based, or program-based.
-Expect to pay more for coaches with deep HR, leadership, or mobility expertise.
+Expect to pay more for coaches with deep HR, leadership or mobility expertise.
 A quality engagement pays for itself when it leads to an accelerated offer, promotion, or migration that aligns with your longer-term income trajectory.

 If you want to build skills with an independent learning option before investing in 1:1 coaching, a self-paced course that covers confidence, interview technique, and positioning can be a cost-efficient companion.
-Explore a structured self-paced career-confidence program.

 Choosing the Right Career Coach: A Practical Selection Guide